AzonInc/Doorman/docs/en/guide/hardware-compatibility.md

 ## Known Issues

-Some intercom phones with a TTC1-B-1 connector module cause issues because the `a` and `P` connectors are somehow connected.
-It is not yet clear which models are affected.
+Intercom phones with a TTC1-B-1 connector module cause issues because the `a` and `P` lines are connected.
+Starting with revision `1.5` this issue is addressed with a new power supply option which will only produce a subtle, yet noticeable hissing sound on the speaker using the mentioned module.

-::: danger Problem
+::: danger Problem for revisions older than 1.5
 A loud beeping noise occurs whenever someone is talking.
 :::